ibiyemipedro/user-tagging/README.md

 # User Tagging

-GraphQL API Server using Node and GraphQL that helps us managing our teams
+GraphQL API Server using Node and GraphQL that helps in managing teams

 _Author:_ Ibiyemi Sanni

 ## Features and Requirements

-A member has a firstName, lastName enail and a type (that can an employee or a contractor) - if it's a contractor, the duration of the contract needs to be saved, and if it's an employee we need to store their role, for instance: Software Engineer, Project Manager and so on.
+A member has a firstName, lastName enail and a type (that can an employee or a contractor) - if it's a contractor, the duration of the contract needs to be saved, and if it's an employee their role is stored, for instance: Software Engineer, Project Manager and so on.
 A member can be tagged, for instance: C#, Angular, General Frontend, Seasoned Leader and so on.
 (Tags will likely be used as filters later, so keep that in mind)

+The application is further extended to allow have admin users and regular users.
+And admin users can only be employees not contractors.

+### Features overview

 - CREATE - READ - UPDATE - DELETE for Users
-- CREATE - READ - UPDATE - DELETE for Admin
+- CREATE - READ - UPDATE - DELETE for Admin User
 - CREATE - READ - UPDATE - DELETE for Tags

+### Other unique features of the application

+- Only admin users can create, edit and delete tags.

+- Admin users need to be verified to be active. verification code(CODELITT)

+- Users can fetch all tags and select from the tags during sign up or when editing user accounts

+- Tags are hard-deleted - They are removed from the database permanently

+- Users are soft-deleted - They are only marked with a deleted flag but not permanently removed from the database

+- For authenticated queries/mutations, pass an extra hearder 'x-auth-token', with a value of the token gotten on on sign in

+- Admin users can delete other users account

 ## Technologies